tavern-rpg-suite/Dual-Model-Thoughts/README.md

 ## 📦 Install

-Copy the `SillyTavern -Dual-Model Thoughts` folder into:
+Copy the `Dual-Model-Thoughts` folder into:

 ```
 SillyTavern/data/<user>/extensions/